asjchen/taint/README.md

 classifies as "E", "V", "I", and "L".
 This process is an example of a _targeted attack_ on the classifier; we're trying to fool the classifier into thinking that our image is the letter G (rather than just trying to make the classifier wrong in general).
-Since in this case the dataset is public knowledge, we use a semi-whitebox attack (simpler than a black-box attack, but perhaps less in the spirit of adversarial attacks).

-This project represents how machines may not have the same understanding of concepts such as "good" and "evil" as us; small changes to a situation that don't affect our big picture understanding may completely change the machine's understanding of the situation.
+[INSERT DIAGRAM of ATTACK]

+For simplicity, we use a white-box attack, meaning that we can see the mechanics of the classifier when creating adversarial examples.
+(In a real world setting, we would probably use a black-box attack, which means we can't see how the classifier is making its predictions.)

 ## Requirements